While your Lennox® furnace can’t talk to you, it does have a way to tell you about a furnace error.

 Its motherboard has double LED lights that can show a fault code.
 Subject to the fault, your furnace might display steady or flashing lights.

 Though there are certain basic furnace repairs you can complete on your own, most tasks are best taken care of by the professionals.
-When your heating system will not kick on or provide warmth, contact Air Concepts of Middle Georgia at 478-200-5689 for skilled furnace repair in Middle Georgia.
+When your heating system will not kick on or provide warmth, contact Air Concepts of Middle Georgia at 478-200-5689 for skilled furnace repair in Milledgeville and Middle Georgia.

 Our technicians will rapidly identify and handle the malfunction, even if you don’t have a Lennox heater.
 We can repair all kinds or models—and get the heat reintroduced to your residence without delay.

 What Does the Flashing Light on My Heating System Mean?

 Your heating system uses lights to flash code when it is malfunctioning.
 It also engages these lights to tell you it’s running like it should.

 - Concurrent slow flash—heater heating like it should.

 - Both lights flash fast—furnace is starting to call for heat.